-Since both these animals stem from the same family, the close resemblance shouldn’t surprise anyone.
+Since both dogs and foxes are canids, the close resemblance shouldn’t surprise anyone.
 However, unlike their wilder family members, dog evolution took a different route.
-That led them to become animals that can understand and sometimes, even communicate with humans.
+That led them to become animals that can understand and sometimes even communicate with humans.
 Therefore, you might not be able to keep a fox as a pet.
-But we have the next foxy best thing.
+But we have fox-like dogs.

 Below, you will discover a list of fox-like dog breeds — pick the one that suits your lifestyle and fascinates you the most:

-A Japanese spritz dog breed whose original purpose was to help its owners on hunts.
+The Shiba Inu is a Japanese Spitz dog breed whose original purpose was to help its owners on hunts.
 Therefore, Shiba Inus have intelligence and independence in spades.
 On the flip side, it does make them a challenge for trainers and owners.

 What makes them fox-like: